magento/merchdocs/src/system/data-import-product-images.md

 For more information about enabling and managing the Remote storage module, see [Configure remote storage][3] in the _Configuration guide_.

+{:.bs-callout-info}
+Importing product images does not initiate image resize.
+Product images are resized on the frontend by `pub/get.php`.
+Make sure that your `pub/get.php` is working properly otherwise images may not be resized.

 [1]: http://notepad-plus-plus.org/
 [2]: https://www.openoffice.org/
 [3]: https://devdocs.magento.com/guides/v2.4/config-guide/remote-storage/config-remote-storage.html